Sign in →

 Ordering Guidance

-For first-tier testing for an alpha-globin variant, order HBEL1 / Hemoglobin Electrophoresis Evaluation, Blood.
+For first tier testing for an alpha-globin variant, order HBEL1 / Hemoglobin Electrophoresis Evaluation, Blood.

 Necessary Information